-6.3.10 Installation Over the Network
+6.3.10 Installation over network-console

 One of the more interesting components is network-console.
 It allows you to do a large part of the installation over the network via SSH.
 The use of the network implies you will have to perform the first steps of the installation from the console, at least to the point of setting up the networking.
-(Although you can automate that part with Section 4.4.)
+(Although you can automate that part with Section 4.6.)

 This component is not loaded into the main installation menu by default, so you have to explicitly ask for it.
-If you are installing from CD, you need to boot with medium priority or otherwise invoke the main installation menu and choose Load installer components from CD and from the list of additional components select network-console: Continue installation remotely using SSH.
+If you are installing from optical media, you need to boot with medium priority or otherwise invoke the main installation menu and choose Load installer components from installation media and from the list of additional components select network-console: Continue installation remotely using SSH.
 Successful load is indicated by a new menu entry called Continue installation remotely using SSH.